josefelq/pokedex-api/README.md

 ## Features

  - JWT Authentication
- - CRUD operations on pokemons (includes private and public lists)
+ - CRUD operations on pokemons (includes private and public lists).
  - Random number endpoint
  - Unit testing
  - Swagger Docs
  - Production environment using NGINX + Gunicorn.

+## Notes
+- For **POST**, **PUT**, **PATCH** methods a Bearer Token is required: register then login and add the access_token provided to authorization header.
+- Valid types for pokemon can be seen here: https://pokemon.fandom.com/wiki/Types.
+All uppercase.

 ## Installation

  1. Clone the repository on your local machine.

-2. Select an environment and use the commands provided in that section, you can choose **Development** OR **Production**.
-To get up and running as soon as possible, use **Development**.
+**IMPORTANT**: You can only use **ONE** environment.
+In case you have launched the development containers and want to switch to production or vise versa, remove all containers and their volumes and then follow the steps provided for the other environment.

 ### For Development